javierconcha/ocdb-docs/docs/source/ocdb-webui.md

 ![list](static/webui/process.png)

-Before they are processed, validated data are still not visible in the Database to anyone. __Process Data__ allows to start the processing action, at the end of which the data are searchable in the Database, but __ONLY__ by admin users and the

-owner of the data.
+Before they are processed, validated data are still not visible in the Database to anyone. __Process Data__ allows to start the processing action, at the end of which the data are searchable in the Database, but __ONLY__ to admin users and the owner of the data.

 __Publish Data__ (Admin users only):